luoqinpei/luoqinpei.github.io/_projects/1_project.md

 ### Sampling and Pre-processing
 <p style="text-align:justify; text-justify:inter-ideograph;">
-We use the following code to get the fundamental frequecy of each audio frame.
+We use the following code to get the fundamental frequency of each audio frame.
 </p>
 ```
 y, sr = librosa.load('./demo1.wav') # Read the .wav audio file and its sampling rate